wavefrontHQ/docs/pages/doc/cardinality.md

 **Uses FoundationDB as an underlying database**

+**/Question/:  Is it okay to include information about the database here?**

 FoundationDB provides amazing performance on commodity hardware.
 It is an open-source database that allows you to support very heavy loads.

 ## Optimizing Your Data for Wavefront

+**/Question/: Need some guidance for customers.
+How do they optimize the data so that they avoid high cardinality issues?**